 - From a selfish standpoint, this type of system discourages spontaneous trips.
 When I did my road trip three years ago, I already noticed the trend of mandating an RSVP for any activity.
 I am not against any RSVPs as I understand the concept of resource protection, but with a greed-based system with profit and not sustainability as its goal, there are fewer incentives to set aside spots for walk-ups.
 A six-dollar surcharge adds up to thousands of visitors.
 And with BAH getting into the RSVP for entrance fees for many parks, hundreds of thousands, if not millions, of dollars most certainly add up.
 And that leads to…

 - And furthering the trend of the outdoors becoming the playground of the 10%.
 You need a credit card and laptop (or mobile device) to go to parks to reserve time to go backpacking, camping, or even entering the park and many federal lands.
 And you need a schedule that allows you to reserve time well in advance for outdoor activities.
 And for the software engineer in Denver, the lawyer in SLC, or the marketing exec in Boston, who works a typical (if overworked) schedule, what’s booking up several weekends at once to ensure a choice of weekends over the summer?
 And at 8 AM?
 If you pay nearly $150 for four weekends and only go on one of the weekends, small price to pay.
 Right?
 For the sheet metal worker or the retail clerk working many weekends, not so much an option.
+And if you have the cultural, technical, or financial resources, you can even use bots to nab reservations.
 Do we want our public lands managed by plutocrats for other plutocrats’ benefit?

 A cynic, or perhaps pragmatist, might say just go to where BAH or similar does not have its tentacles.
 But do we want to cede “over 3,600 facilities and 103,000 individual sites across the country” to a blatant cash grab entity?
 The ideal solution would be to fund our organizations and not gut them.
 To let the public entities manage our public lands and not a multi-billion dollar company with dubious loyalties to the country’s interest.